python-happybase/happybase/doc/tutorial.rst

    connection = happybase.Connection('somehost', compat='0.90')

-When a :py:class:`Connection` instance is created, it automatically opens a socket connection to the HBase Thrift server.
+When a :py:class:`Connection` is created, it automatically opens a socket connection to the HBase Thrift server.
 This behaviour can be disabled by setting the `autoconnect` argument to `False`, and opening the connection manually using :py:meth:`Connection.open`::